Outdoor Herbivore's Food Model

 Food preparation in the wilderness should be simple to prepare and minimize packaging waste.
 That is why we believe in the concept of “one-pot” trail meals where ingredients are combined in a single package, poured entirely in boiling water, and reconstituted together.
 This requires some extra planning in pairing ingredients with similar hydration times, but this is a challenge we enjoy at Outdoor Herbivore.
 We are always excited to introduce you to one of our new one-pot trail meal creations.

 As producers of vegetarian backpacking meals, we believe in lightweight packaging designed to fit the food inside.
-Most commercial backpacking food brands use bulky stand-up pouches.
-Fancy bags are wonderful for displaying on retail shelves, or for adding boiling water and consuming from, but not for packing.
+Most commercial backpacking food brands use bulky and fancy stand-up pouches.
+Fancy bags are wonderful for displaying on retail shelves but not for packing.
 That is why we do things a little differently.

 Honesty about Food Ingredients & Claims